List of EastEnders characters introduced in 2021: Jada Lennox

 Months later, Zack meets her to return Alyssa's toy after seeing them in Bethnal Green.
 He persuades her to return to Walford, and whilst outside the train station, Jada is inattentive to Alyssa, causing her pram to roll into the path of an oncoming car.
 Sharon saves her and asks Jada and Alyssa to move in with her, promising to let Jada keep Alyssa.
 Jada starts working for Denise Fox (Diane Parish) at her salon, Fox & Hair.
 She befriends Will Mitchell (Freddie Phillips) and bumps into her old friends Chess Newland (Liani Samuel) and Melody Wiles (Niamh Longford).
 When Sharon decides to go on holiday with her infant son Albie Watts, Chess and Melody plan a party at Sharon's house without Jada's permission.
 Jada persuades Zack and Martin to leave the house, however, Sonia Fowler (Natalie Cassidy) overhears the music and ends the party after catching Will smoking.
 Zack and Martin decide to tell Sharon but change their mind.
 Jada learns that Denise is selling her salon, causing Jada to lose her job.
 She is comforted by Zack and they spend time together; Jada tries kissing Zack, but he rejects her.
 Jada lies to Sharon that Zack had kissed her instead, so Sharon decides to evicts him until Jade admits the truth.
 When Linda buys into the salon, Jada is reemployed.

 When Jada sees Stuart Highway (Ricky Champ) purchasing pills, they have a heart-to heart and he realises his mistake.
 He asks Jada to dispose of the pills but Denise discovers the pills on Jada, and confiscates them.
-Lily Slater (Lilia Turner) steals them and gives them to Amy Mitchell (Ellie Dadd), who collapses after taking them.
+Lily Slater (Lillia Turner) steals them and gives them to Amy Mitchell (Ellie Dadd), who collapses after taking them.
 Jada is confronted by residents, including Linda, and she sacks Jada, who struggles to find another job.
 Janine convinces Jada to help her scheme against Linda, but when Linda rehires her, Jada refuses to help Janine.
 However, Janine has recorded Jada admitting her intentions for revenge and blackmails her into planting alcohol on Linda and reporting her to Social Services for neglecting and harming her daughter Annie.
 Jada is guilt-ridden and confesses the truth to Sharon before fleeing Walford with Alyssa.
 Jada agrees to return for Christmas Day with Alyssa and confesses to Sharon that Janine blackmailed her.
 Together, they reveal the truth to Linda and Mick Carter (Danny Dyer).
+In 2025, following Martin's funeral, Sharon leaves Walford in order to stay with Jada and Alyssa.